 1. How can I get involved?

-Campus Ministries offers many opportunities for getting involved.
-We love to have students who are willing to lead and have a passion for what they are working in, so if you have a desire to sing, act, juggle, dance, or even listen we have a place for you.
+Center for Faith and Spirituality offers many opportunities for getting involved.
+We love to have students who are willing to lead and have a passion for what they are working in.
+So, if you have a desire to sing, preach, play an instrument, lead, or even listen we have a place for you.

-In particular we are currently looking for students who would like to help lead music at our services and students who would like to help us get the word out about campus ministries.
+We are always looking for students who would like to help lead music at our services and help us get other students involved in campus ministries.

 2. Is Campus Ministry only for United Methodists?

 No. We are an ecumenical group which means we welcome students of all faith traditions.
 If you have interest in developing your faith, then you are welcome to participate in any of our programs.